BUY TWO OR MORE GUIDES - UP TO 20% OFF

 • Crystal Falls.
 From the Upper Falls viewpoint, walk to your right and you’ll see a few more lookout points.
 Look through the trees and you’ll notice another waterfall!
 I missed this for years.
 One more waterfall to add to your list!

 • Uncle Tom’s Trail.
-Similar to the Brink of the Lower Falls, you’ll hike about .6 miles down a steep trail (over 300 stairs) to get a wonderful view of the falls.
-(As of 2022, this trail is closed for repairs and may be closed permanently).
+Similar to the Brink of the Lower Falls, you’ll hike about 0.6 miles down a steep trail (over 300 stairs) to get a wonderful view of the falls.
+(As of Dec.
+2023, this trail is closed permanently).

 Artist Point ***